Other Exchanges Using FINRA's Forum

 - governmental oversight inspections and audits from the SEC and Government Accountability Office.

 The following is a list of exchanges that have entered into an agreement with FINRA to provide its dispute resolution services to the exchange.
 If you established a securities-related business relationship with a firm that is not a FINRA member, but is a member of one of these exchanges, that firm may be required to arbitrate disputes at FINRA, upon your request.

-BATS BZX Exchange, Inc., and BATS BYX Exchange, Inc., BATS EDGA Exchange, Inc., and BATS EDGX Exchange, Inc.
+Cboe BATS EDGA Exchange, Inc., Cboe BATS EDGX Exchange, Inc., Cboe BATS BZX Exchange, Inc., Cboe BATS BYX Exchange, Inc., Cboe C2 Exchange, Inc., and Cboe Exchange, Inc.